Are Your Plastic Water Bottles and Meal Prep Containers Safe to Use?

 Advertisement

-Mixed plastics are typically used to construct lids, medical storage containers, sports drink bottles and large water jugs, among other items.
+Mixed plastics are used to construct lids, medical storage containers, sports drink bottles and large water jugs, among other items.

 What to Do About Your Plastic Containers